buddypress/buddypress/docs/user/getting-started/frequently-asked-questions.md

 ## Basic Hosting Issues

 **Q: How do I resolve image cropping issues in BuddyPress?**
-A: Ensure the GD library is installed and properly configured in your PHP setup.
+A: Ensure the GD library is installed and configured correctly in your PHP setup.
 Check your theme's image settings and make sure they are compatible with BuddyPress requirements.

 **Q: Why are my image uploads failing in BuddyPress?**
 A: Image uploads may fail due to incorrect file permissions.
 Ensure that the `/wp-content/uploads` directory has permissions set to 755.
 Also, check the server's error logs for any indications of the issue.

 **Q: How do I fix avatar upload issues in BuddyPress?**
 A: Ensure the GD image library is installed and configured correctly.
-Check the file permissions for the uploads directory and make sure the web server process can write to it.
+Check the file permissions for the uploads directory and ensure the web server can write to it.
 Increase the PHP memory limit if needed.

 **Q: What should I do if my hosting provider limits PHP memory?**
 A: If you can't increase the PHP memory limit via `php.ini`, `wp-config.php`, or `.htaccess`, contact your hosting provider for assistance.
 They may require you to upgrade your hosting plan or provide an alternative solution.

 **Q: How do I handle hosting-related issues with BuddyPress?**
-A: For hosting-related issues, ensure your server meets BuddyPress requirements, has proper permissions, and the necessary PHP extensions are installed.
+A: For hosting-related issues, ensure your server meets BuddyPress requirements, has proper permissions, and has the necessary PHP extensions installed.
 If problems persist, consult your hosting provider's support or consider switching to a BuddyPress-friendly host.